 We’ve all been there – you’re studying for finals and the only thing that seems important is memorizing flash cards.
 You get tunnel vision and the outside world no longer exists.
 Except that it does.
 And you should go back to it on occasion.
 Indulging in non-exam related activities will relieve your stress, so when you go back to your flash cards you’ll be ready to go!
-Try doing yoga, grabbing coffee with a friend, going for a walk, or checking out StressLess (we have massages, fyi).
+Try doing yoga, grabbing coffee with a friend or going for a walk!

 8. Remember…there is life after exams.

 This is certainly easier said than done.
 But remember, while we always want to see you succeed, one bad grade doesn’t define you.